acircleda/blog/content/home/experience.md

   location = "Knoxville, Tennessee" date_start = "2014-07-02"
   date_end = "2019-08-01"
+  description = """
-  description = """Taught English for general and academic purposes to international students"""
+  * Taught beginner to advanced classes of English for general and academic purposes to international students.
+  * Several courses included content-based instruction through history, cultural geography, and climate science.
+  * Organzed, analyzed, and reported on course evaluations.
+  * Co-wrote proposal for, coordinated academics, and taught in 2019 Summer EducationUSA Academy.
+This academy has a focus on business and entrepeurship and was taught in conjunction with the Haslam College of Business.

+  Blog posts related to teaching and linguistics can be found at [AnthonyTeacher.com](http://www.anthonyteacher.com)"""

 [[experience]]
   title = "English Language Instructor"